 Note: Courses completed prior to matriculation may or may not be approved for subsequent inclusion in a successful applicant's Plan of Study, at the discretion of the department.
 Generally, no more than six credits taken before matriculation will be applied to a graduate student's degree program.

-Application, official transcripts from all colleges attended, proof of NY initial teaching certification, and contact information for three references should be submitted to the Graduate School.
-Applications and deadlines are available online on the Graduate School website.
+Application, official transcripts from all colleges attended, proof of NY initial teaching certification, and contact information for three references should be submitted to The Center for Graduate Studies.
+Applications and deadlines are available online on the Center for Graduate Studies website.